ossf/scorecard/checks/checks.md

 ## Pull-Requests

 This check tries to determine if the project requires pull requests for all changes to the default branch.
+Reviewing code improves quality of code in general.
+In addition, it ensures compromised contributors cannot intentionally inject malicious code.
+A low score is therefore considered `High` risk.
-It works by looking at recent commits (first page, ~30) and uses the GitHub API to search for associated pull requests.
-The check discards commits by usernames containing 'bot' or 'gardener'.
-The check considers a commit containing the string `Reviewed-on` as being reviewed through gerrit; and does not check for a corresponding PR.
+The check works by looking at recent commits (first page, ~30) and uses the GitHub API to search for associated pull requests.

 **Remediation steps**
 - Always open a pull request for any change you intend to make, big or small.